StrongMind/culture/README.md

-# StrongMind Engineering Culture README
+# StrongMind Engineering How We Work Together README

 ## What?